Your Legal Rights

 Please click on the state most relevant to your time in “care” for more information

-Angela Sdrinis of Ryan Carlisle Thomas is currently investigating claims against the Salvation Army.
-If you were abused in a Salvation Army Home or have information regarding abuse in Salvation Army Homes, please contact Angela Sdrinis on 1800 060 070.
-Ryan Carlisle Thomas is particularly interested to hear from anyone who was abused in Salvation Army Homes in NSW and Queensland although information regarding any Salvation Army Home would be gratefully received.
+Angela Sdrinis of Angela Sdrinis Legal is currently investigating claims against the Salvation Army.
+If you were abused in a Salvation Army Home or have information regarding abuse in Salvation Army Homes, please contact Angela Sdrinis on (03) 9686 6610 .
+Angela Sdrinis Legal is particularly interested to hear from anyone who was abused in Salvation Army Homes in NSW and QLD although information regarding any Salvation Army Home would be gratefully received.

-Care Leavers who approach the organisation which ran their institution, in order to make a complaint about their time in care, need to be aware of some important issues which could affect them.
+For Care Leavers who want to approach the organisation which ran their institution to make a complaint about their time in “care”, please be aware of some important issues which could affect you.